chaowatson/ASUSCloudRAG4Form/README.md

 - `--token_limit`: Token limit for chunking (default is 1000).
 - `--split`: Flag to split sheets with identical forms.
 - `--rotate`: Flag to rotate the form and use column 1 as headers.

+## Author
+This project is authored by Watson Chao.